 3.4.1 NRP-1 is expressed in the murine colonic epithelium

 As in the human colonic epithelium, IHC demonstrated that NRP-1 is expressed in the mouse colon in singly dispersed epithelial cells with the morphology of EECs.
+NRP-1 was found to be expressed in all 25 sections examined.
 NRP-1+ cells tended to be in the lower third of the crypts (see figure 3.2).
 This data confirms that mouse colonic epithelium could potentially be used to further investigate the NRP-1 expressing colonic epithelial cell type.